kubeedge/kubeedge/docs/proposals/edge-authentication.md

 ## design detail

 We implement the auto authentication based on the kubeedge installer keadm.
-The design idea is to reuse the k8s authentication mechanism.
+The design idea is to reuse the k8s authentication.

 ![token.png](../images/edgeAuthentication/edge_authentication.jpg)

 ##### Each step in the picture is described as follows:

-step 0: Once CloudCore starts, CloudCore applies to the API server for `cluster-info` configmap and tokenlist.
-The `cluster-info` configmap is for edgecore to verify the API server while the tokenlist is to ensure the token of EdgeCore is valid.
+step 0: Once CloudCore starts, CloudCore applies to the API server for ***cluster-info configmap*** and **tokenlist**.
+The cluster-info configmap is for edgecore to verify the API server while the tokenlist is to ensure the token of EdgeCore is valid.

 **To have EdgeCore trust the API server:**

-step 1-2: After running `keadm join ...`, keadm asks the CloudCore for the `cluster-info` configmap.
-Then the CloudCore responses.
+step 1-2: After running `keadm join ...`, keadm will ask the CloudCore for the cluster-info configmap.
+Then the CloudCore will response.

-step 3: Then EdgeCore calculates the hashcode of cert to compare with flag discovery-token-ca-cert-hash to verify the API server.
+step 3: Then EdgeCore calculates the hashcode of cert to compare with the flag **discovery-token-ca-cert-hash** to identify the API server.

 **To have the API server trust the EdgeCore:**

-step 4: Edgecore will create CSR if they are same in step3.
-Then the EdgeCore sends CSR to CloudCore with its token.
+step 4: EdgeCore will create CSR if they are same in step3.
+Then the EdgeCore will send CSR to CloudCore with its token.

-step 5: CloudCore then compare this token with token list.
+step 5: CloudCore then compares this token with token list.
 If it is in the token list, CloudCore will create a new client with token and ca.crt to communicate with API server.
 Next it forward the CSR of EdgeCore to the API server through the client above.
 If it is not in, CloudCore will ignore this request.

-step 6: API server passes the CSR to the component controller manager.
+step 6: API server sends the CSR to the component controller manager.
 The controller manager will approve the CSR.

 step 7-8: The CloudCore then forward the certificate to the EdgeCore.

-step 9: The EdgeCore establish mutual authentication TLS with CloudCore.
+step 9: The EdgeCore sets up mutual TLS authentication with CloudCore.

 step 10: The CloudCore communicate with API server through https.

 Note:

-Compare between step 4 and step 9:  In step 4, EdgeCore makes a CSR to CloudCore based on **token **while in step 9, EdgeCore communicates with cloudcore through **certificate**.
+Compare between step 4 and step 9:  In step 4, EdgeCore sends a CSR to CloudCore based on **token **while in step 9, EdgeCore communicates with cloudcore through **certificate**.

-compare between step 5 and step 10:  In step 5, client is created by token and ca.crt. while in step 10, client is created by original kubeconifg(this kubeconfig has **more permissions** but client with token can only make a CSR).
+compare between step 5 and step 10:  In step 5, client is created by token and ca.crt. while in step 10, client is created by original kubeconfig (this kubeconfig has **more permissions** but client with token can only make a CSR).